liquiidio/UnityPluginSuiteGitbook/examples/token-transfer.md

 # Token Transfer

-1. The following example shows how a Token Transfer Action can be created and passed to the Sign-Method of a previously initialized WaxCloudWalletPlugin-Object.
+1. The following example shows how a Token Transfer Action can be created and passed to the Sign-Method of [the previously](https://liquiidio.gitbook.io/unity-plugin-suite/v/wcwunity/examples/example_a) initialized WaxCloudWalletPlugin-Object.

 ```csharp
    // transfer tokens using a session